 RHE is taught as an explicit lesson but is also embedded in other areas of the curriculum and is part of our day-to-day life at St Oswald's.
 Children are taught by familiar adults with whom they have a good relationship, in order to facilitate constructive, supportive discussions around sensitive topics.
-All staff teaching this important subject have received training delivered by Miss Ramsay (Deputy Headteacher) and Miss Slater (RHE Lead).
+All staff teaching this important subject have received training delivered by Mrs Dunne (Headteacher) and Miss Slater (RHE Lead).

 Pupils with SEND will have the content made accessible to them through differentiation by the teacher who is facilitating the session, which will usually be the class teacher.
+This will include a variety of scaffolds dependent on the child's needs.
+A consideration of visual aids, stories and word banks are some examples of these adaptations.
 For some children, it may be appropriate that an adult will support them on a one-to-one basis.
 We will respond to parental requests and concerns.
 We will refer children to specialist support where we deem it appropriate and this will be discussed by the Pastoral Care Team.
 Although certain aspects of the curriculum will be taught during a year group, if a child is identified as having a need for an aspect of RHE sooner, this will be responded to appropriately.